OlehKuryshko/IF-108.DevOps-Demo-1-Eschool/README.md

 You can make yourself coffee, in 10-15 minutes, everything will be ready
 ___
 ### How does it work?
->Initially, terraform creates the entire infrastructure, namely instances, creates and configures the network, firewalls, load balancers, runs a script to install the ensemble on the ensemble instance, after successful installation of the ensemble, runs the ensemble playbook to further configure servers, as well as cloning and cloning backend, build them, and launch.
+>Initially, terraform creates the entire infrastructure, namely instances, creates and configures the network, firewalls, load balancers, runs a script to install the ansible on the ansible instance, after successful installation of the ansible, runs the ansible playbook to further configure servers, as well as cloning frontend and backend repositorys, build them, and launch.
 After that, this project is fully operational.
-After the implementation of any committee in the repository of the frontend or backend, the SI SD hit lab is launched, and our project is updated automatically.
+After the implementation of any committee in the repository of the frontend or backend, the Gitlab CI CD is launched, and our project is updated automatically.
 # General scheme of the project
 ![Demo 1](http://i.piccy.info/i9/44f7701aeca4b0aa7c4eaef37a0549a5/1597913853/68933/1392829/demo1_2020.jpg)